-Uses advanced features from a word processing program to business documents emphasizing production and proofreading.
+Uses advanced features from a word processing program to create business documents emphasizing production and proofreading.
 Integrates knowledge of the Internet and the computer.
 Includes timed computer keyboarding skills for creating and editing business documents and sending electronic attachments.

-Prerequisite: Thirty-five (35) gross words a minute (gwam); or C or better in OAT 21 B/C/D, OAT 21, BCIS 20; BUSN 121, BUSN 121 B/C/D; or instructor approval.
+Prerequisite: Thirty-five (35) gross words a minute (GWAM); or C or better in BUSN 121 (Introduction to Word Processing)/OAT 121 (Computer Keyboarding) or equivalent; or instructor approval.